wu/gofocus/README.md

 ## Synopsis

-This project provides an http api for omnifocus.
-When http calls are received, gofocus calls applescript on the local machine to interact with omnifocus, or directly queries the local omnifocus sqlite database.
+This project provides an HTTP API for OmniFocus, a task management tool for OS X and iOS.
+HTTP requests are translated into local applescript commands or queries to the local omnifocus sqlite database.

 ## Examples